openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

      member declarations).

    static member
-     -- a constant variable (variable of a primitive type, or type *String*) that is declared constant and initialized with a compile-time constant expression.
+     -- a class or interface member that is not related to a particular class instance.
+A static member can be used across an entire program by using a qualified name notation (qualification is the name of a class or an interface).

    linearization
      -- de-nesting of all nested types in a union type to present them in